By Tracy Hanes

 HOT MARKETS IN ONTARIO

-If there’s one area our experts are universally enthusiastic about, it’s eastern Ontario.
+If there’s one area our experts are universally enthusiastic about when discussing the 2019 residential housing forecast, it’s eastern Ontario.
 “Ottawa has had strong price growth—not in terms of prices shooting through the roof, but it’s very robust,” says Hogue.
 “The Fair Housing Plan targeted the GTA and wasn’t a big deal in Ottawa.
 The market has good momentum there and it’s gone from having a lot of inventory to a very tight market.
 Prices have accelerated by about 7% to 8% (annually).
 It would say it’s fairly hot, but not overheating.”

 “I’m bullish on eastern Ontario, including Ottawa and Kingston, where a lot of the strength has been,” says Tsiakopoulos.
 “Ottawa is more affordable than the average market in Ontario and didn’t have the same price run-up and is a more stable market.
 There’s probably more value in that market and it is not as vulnerable when rates move up.”